Adding the Default Implementation to NetSuite

 You can use SuiteCloud Development Framework (SDF) to manage default custom plug-in implementations as part of file-based customization projects.
 For information about SDF, see SuiteCloud Development Framework.

-You can use the Copy to Account feature to copy an individual default custom plug-in implementation to another of your accounts.
-When you edit a default custom plug-in implementation, a clickable Copy to Account option is available in the upper right corner.
+You can use Copy to Account to copy an one default custom plug-in implementation to another of your accounts.
+When you edit a default custom plug-in implementation, you'll see a clickable Copy to Account option in the upper right corner.
 For information about Copy to Account, see Copy to Account.

 Related Topics